Autism Therapy in Calgary for Children, Teens & Families

 Build peer connection in a safe, supported environment

-We don’t “teach” social skills — we scaffold real social experience.
+We don’t “teach” social skills — we scaffold real social experiences in psychology sessions and give ideas for the home, school, and community .

 Teen and Adult Autism Therapy in Calgary